ShaneCurcuru/shaneslides/apachecon/TheASFWay-ComCode2025.md

 ---
 template: logorb
-# What Is The Way?
+# What Is The Apache Way?

 > The Apache Way is a set of **collective behaviors**.